spinnaker/spinnaker.github.io/setup/artifacts/gitrepo.md

 {% include toc %}

-This shows how to configure a Git Repo artifact account so Spinnaker can use entire repositories as a single artifact.
+This shows how to configure a Git Repo artifact account so Spinnaker can use an entire repository as a single artifact.

 ## Prerequisites